 I update my accounts every three months and for me the time saved and the removal of human error makes it worth the cost.
 But you will need to assess your business and act accordingly.
 If you’re still in the bootstrapping phase it is probably worth doing it manually yourself.

 While I was writing this blog post I contacted A2X and they kindly offered us a discount.
-If you want to sign up then use code ARBNOV2016 for 10% off your lifetime subscriptions.
-The code is valid until the end of April 2017.
+If you want to sign up then use code ARBAPR2017 for 10% off your lifetime subscriptions.
+The code is valid until the end of November 2017.

 Tying Together Amazon FBA Accounting

 A2X imports into its dashboard all the information needed from your Amazon seller account and splits it to correspond with the payments that Amazon sends to your bank account.

 The first time using A2X Accounting you need to select which Xero account each line in the invoice links up to.

 You can set this up however you like, but I prefer creating a separate account in Xero for each Amazon country.